Curaçao, A Perfect Blend of Two Worlds

 Willemstad is the activity center of Curacao and most ships will tie up in Otrobanda, very near the center of town.
 Located at the dock is a hotel area including a shopping and restaurant neighborhood.
-A short stroll along the water brings you to the Queen Emma Pontoon Bridge, a unique floating bridge hinged at one end to swing out of the way and let ships up the channel and into the harbor.
+A short stroll along the water brings you to the Queen Emma Pontoon Bridge, a unique floating bridge hinged at one end to swing out of the way to let ships up the channel and into the harbor.
 On the other side of this floating bridge is Punda, the downtown area of Willemstad.
 There are also public facilities near the dock.

 Curacao is a larger island and, while there are taxis available, they tend to be pricey.
 The major bus system is made up of vans and cars with the word “Bus” on the license plates.
 There is also a more traditional system of buses which are known as “konvoi.”
 There are two bus terminals on the Island, which are used by both types of buses.
 The first is located near the post office in Punda with twelve konvoi routes leaving from that terminal.
 The other is located in Otrobanda, near the underpass.
 Nine konvoi routes depart from that location.
 Between these twenty one konvoi routes, nearly all major tourist attractions can be reached by public transportation.